 Program Fee Does Not Include:

-• Personal meals and expenses, touring, books, laundry, snacks, medical and living expenses, or any additional expenses that alter the itinerary or arrangements.
+SCSU summer tuition and registration fee ($3,169.00 for six credits), personal expenses, books, snacks, or any additional expenses that alter the itinerary or arrangements.

 Currently, all courses abroad for the academic year are expected to operate.
 Southern Connecticut State University's Office of International Education (SCSU-OIE) will monitor world events and make any change to this decision on an individual course basis any time between now and the departure dates.

 If Southern Connecticut State University cancels an off-campus course, students will be refunded their deposits and all monies the university is able to recover from program providers.
 The SCSU-OIE office will aggressively negotiate with providers for the refunds.

 If a student withdraws from an off-campus course at any time between now and the departure date, the student will forfeit his/her deposit but will be refunded all other recoverable amounts.
 In the event the price of the trip rises more than 20%, the student may withdraw and receive both recoverable funds and deposit.

 Students who must cancel their participation in a course abroad program must do so in writing to Dr. Erin Heidkamp, Director of the Office of International Education.

 The Office of International Education will work to delay payment to providers on costs for course abroad programs as long as possible and request clearly-stated refund policies from all providers for all programs prior to payments.
 Students who wish to purchase cancellation insurance should contact their insurance provider.